 The RangeVision Smart is an interesting 3D scanner for design studios, universities and research labs.
 Mechanical and reverse engineering application can also be fitting uses cases.
 We would not recommend this product to hobbyists unwilling to dive into complex processes, but if you have some 3D scanning experience and you’re looking for an efficient and affordable 3D scanner, the Smart is definitely an option to consider.

-And at this price point there are not many alternatives.
-The Fuel3D SCANIFY is cheaper but as very low flexibility (it is mostly great for face 3D scanning).
+And at this price point, there are not many alternatives.
+The Fuel3D SCANIFY is cheaper but has very low flexibility (it is mostly great for face 3D scanning).
 The DAVID SLS line is powerful and a little more expensive, but won’t offer a much better performance, and their user experience is also quite complex.

-We carry out tests of 3D printers, 3D scanners and 3D filaments in our lab in Tokyo.
+We carry out tests of 3D printers, 3D scanners and 3D filaments in our lab.
 Get in touch if you’d like us to review your products!